Nero3ooo/kptn-to-mealie-frontend/README.md

 Many thanks to https://github.com/ephes/kptncook for the backend functionality. <br/>
 Also a big thank you for your fantastic cooking apps @[Mealie](https://mealie.io/) and @[KptnCook](https://www.kptncook.com/).

+## Disclaimer
+This app is work in progress and should not be exposed.
+I only wanted to have a quick solution to add recipes from KptnCook to Mealie.

 ## Installation
 Please install the backend first: https://github.com/ephes/kptncook